sloppycoder/profile-svc/k8s/gke/README.md

 ```

 The configuration is generated but Prometheus does not scrape my metrics endpoint.
-I created [an issue]().
+I created [an issue](https://github.com/coreos/prometheus-operator/issues/2557) in Prometheus Operator project on GitHub].